-- Prior to working with contaminated beddings, all workers must be trained in proper animal handling, biological waste management, and disposal techniques. - The primary hazard is potential exposure to particles from the contaminated beddings. - Bedding should be changed inside a certified BSC in a manner that reduces exposure to physical and aerosolized waste materials. - Animals that have been administered chemical hazards may excrete or secrete the hazard during the first 72 hours after dosing. - Bedding contaminated with biohazardous hazardous substances require special care, such as biohazardous waste collection under the EH&S Hazardous Waste Disposal requirements
+- Prior to working with contaminated beddings, all workers must be trained in proper animal handling, chemical hazard waste management, and disposal techniques. - The primary hazard is potential exposure to particles from the contaminated beddings - Bedding should be changed inside a certified (BSC) in a manner that reduces exposure to physical and aerosolized waste materials. - Animals that have been administered chemical hazards may excrete or secrete the hazard during the first 72 hours after dosing. - Bedding contaminated with chemical hazardous substances require special care, such as hazardous waste collection under the EH&S Hazardous Waste Disposal requirements